KaiWeiL/Penetration-Testing-Hub/README.md

 # Penetration-Testing-Hub
-A Forum that congregate the good minds and content of pentesters place for professional penetration testers and enthusiasts to share and discuss the tools and techniques
+- A Forum that congregate the good minds and content of pentesters
+- A place for professional penetration testers and enthusiasts to share and discuss the tools and techniques

 Azure hosted site:<br>
 [Penetration Testing Hub](https://penetrationtestinghub20210225092748.azurewebsites.net)